 Our very own Jill Greenhill will tell us more about the Irvine family.

 21 November 2019 – Christmas break up

 There is no speaker for our Christmas break up party.
-Instead mingle and chat.
+Instead mingle and chat and enjoy supper.
 We will also be drawing our usual Christmas raffles.